A simple, Italian-homestyle lemon tea cake with creamy mascarpone icing.

 But leave the option open to dress up this everyday cake up with the lightly sweetened creamy mascarpone icing.
 It’s a small detail that transforms a humble recipe to something you’d want to share with friends or serve after dinner.

 The light, lemony flavor of the cake goes perfectly with side of fresh berries or sliced stone fruit.
 Enjoy!

 A plain and simple lemon-scented cake with a ricotta enriched batter and a creamy mascarpone icing.

-If not serving immediately, wrap the cake in plastic for a day.
+Wrap the cake in plastic for a day if not serving right away.
 Top with the mascarpone just before serving.

 - 1 tablespoon butter, softened